usbong/game-off-2025post-test/README.md

 **Key Lesson Learned:**

-Adding knee joints creates a more natural-looking animation sequences, markedly different from the marching animations of the prior versions.
+Adding knee joints creates a more natural-looking animation sequence, markedly different from the marching animations of the prior versions.
 Right now, the animation frames for moving toward the top-left and the top-right as well as the ones for the bottom-left and the bottom-right now have additional knee joints.
-I note that when the animations aren't scaled bigger, they may at times look awkward, as though the monster has a stump or bent leg.
+I note that when the animations aren't scaled bigger, they may at times look awkward, as though the monster has a stump or a bent leg.

 **Unlocked Possibilities:**